Dyan-Dev/loopi/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

+## Contributing & Community

+- See `CONTRIBUTING.md` for contribution guidelines, coding style and PR workflow.
+- Please follow the `CODE_OF_CONDUCT.md` to help keep this community welcoming.
+- Security issues should be reported privately as described in `SECURITY.md`.

 ## 📄 License

 This project is licensed under the MIT License.